 Pay advices can be obtained at MyChaffeyView.
 After inputting log-in information, click on Employees; not Faculty.
 You can also receive your W-2 online after submitting the consent.

 Reports of the students' lab hours can be acquired at this website: Positive Attendance.
 You can only log-on to this site on a Chaffey computer if you are logged in as yourself on that computer with your Chaffey email username and password.
 Must use Internet Explorer.
 If you are unable to get to a Chaffey computer, contact Mary Thomas for the lab hours.

 Click on Login

 Click on Section Report

 Enter your last name by Instructor Name and click on Lookup

 Sick leave for adjunct faculty teaching a class is accumulated each semester 1.5 times the hours they teach in a week (or .0834 times the amount of hours for the semester).
 For example: if you are teaching 6 hours a week (108 hours a semester), you would earn 9 hours of sick leave for the semester (6 hrs/wk x 1.5 = 9 or 108 hrs/sem x .0834 = 9).
 If you work in a Success Center, multiply the total amount of hours for the semester by .0834 to come up with your sick leave accumulated for the semester.
-Your sick leave accumulates semester to semester, as long as you don't use it all up.
+Your sick leave accumulates semester to semester, as long as you didn't use it all.